josemanuelmejia/Obsidian/obsidian-history-vault-master/01 notes/lamaWhyWestCan2023.md

 >
 The Bretton Woods system, which locks countries into a fnancial structure controlled by the West.
 In particular it requires that central bank governors be ‘independent,’ that is, independent of their governments, but dependent on rules established by the Bank of International Settlements (BIS), at the top of the pyramid in the Bretton Woods system. [(p.
 3)](zotero://open-pdf/library/items/THN9H58H?page=3&annotation=highlight-p22x76y109)

-%%The author translated the importance of Bretton Woods financial institutions as the subordination of %%
+%%The author translated the importance of Bretton Woods financial institutions as the subordination of independent development models countries (China, North Korea, Cuba, Vietnam and Islam Republic) to those instruments of global hegemony.%%

 >[!quote|#e52136]
 >